luong-komorebi/Begin-Latex-in-minutes/readme.md

 * Latex is free, mutiplatform.
 * Latex is just a text document (which can be opened by any text editor), readily converted to PDF.
-* Latex separate content and style.
+* Latex separates content and style.
 Style once, then focus on content.
 * The workflow is faster compared to MS Word.
 * Latex is widely used for scientific topics.